 Box 15.
-Alternative Minimum Tax (AMT) Items
+Alternative Minimum Tax (AMT) Items See List of Codes, later.

-Use the information reported in box 15 (as well as your adjustments and tax preference items from other sources) to prepare your Form 6251, Alternative Minimum

-Tax-Individuals, or Schedule I (Form 1041), Alternative Minimum Tax-Estates and Trusts.
+Use the information reported in box 15 (as well as your adjustments and tax preference items from other sources) to prepare your Form 6251, Alternative Minimum Tax-Individuals, or Schedule I (Form 1041), Alternative Minimum Tax-Estates and Trusts.

 Code A. Post-1986 depreciation adjustment.
 This amount is your share of the corporation's post-1986 depreciation adjustment.
-If you are an individual shareholder, report this amount on Form 6251, line 21.
+If you are an individual shareholder, report this amount on Form 6251, line 2l.